yoeo/scala-explained/classes.md

 }

 // implement commutative operations for + and -:
-//    by using an implicit conversion to extend `Int` values
+//    by using an implicit conversion
+//    to extend `Int` values to `IntExtendedForPoint`,
-//    to `IntExtendedForPoint`, a class that support operations with `Point` implicit class IntExtendedForPoint(val x: Int) {
+//    a class that support operations with `Point` implicit class IntExtendedForPoint(val x: Int) {

   // operator: `Int + Point`
   def +(point: Point): Point = point + x

   // operator: `Int - Point`
-  def -(point: Point): Point = point - x
+  def -(point: Point): Point = -point + x
 }

 val a = Point(1, 2)